 “I don’t— no, it sort of fell apart.
-I mean, that doesn’t prove anything, all you did … “ She’d used suggestion and trickery, I wasn’t well, I was sleep deprived.
+I mean, that doesn’t prove anything, all you did … ” She’d used suggestion and trickery, I wasn’t well, and I was sleep-deprived.
 “How did you do that?”

 “Wait, wait, stop.”
 I held up a hand and noticed it was shaking.
-“That, that wasn’t real, that was one of my hallucinations.
+“That wasn’t real, that was one of my hallucinations.
 A hallucination, not real.”

 “Yeah, but you thought it.
 No shame, I would too, in your place.
 When all you have is a hammer, the whole world looks like nails.
 Here, hold out your hand.”

 “There.”
-She slapped the cap back onto the marker pen.
+She slapped the cap back on the marker pen.
 “Now, I got no idea if that will actually help you sleep or not, but it might, and might is better than more nightmares.”
-She grinned and pointed at me as I cradled my graffitied hand.
+She grinned and pointed a finger-gun at me as I cradled my graffitied hand.

 “Now come on, I’ll walk you home.
 I’ll fend off the monsters with a sharp stick if I have to.”
 Before I could stop her she looped her arm through mine and led the way.

-Even Raine wasn’t psychic, she did have to ask where I live, and my barriers were so weak by then that I just told her.
-All my caution, years of my parents acting like I was a disabled child, the lectures on staying safe, how easily I’d be hoodwinked because I was mentally ill, it all went out the window.
+Thankfully, Raine wasn’t psychic—she did have to ask where I live, but my barriers were so weak by then that I just told her.
+All my caution, years of my parents acting like I was a disabled child, the lectures on staying safe, how easily I’d be hoodwinked because I was mentally ill, all of that went out the window.

 “So, what else do you see around here, Heather?”